Eeman1113/Around_Us/DEPLOYMENT.md

 ### Game doesn't work after deployment
 - Check browser console for errors
-- Verify Mapbox token is set correctly
 - Make sure the build was successful

-### Getting rate limited
-- Mapbox free tier: 50,000 map loads/month
+- Verify map tiles are loading

+### Performance Tips
+- The build command optimizes your game automatically
-- This is usually more than enough
+- Gzip is usually enabled by hosting services
-- Upgrade if needed on mapbox.com
+- No API rate limits to worry about!

 ---